scholaRSerbisyo/frontend_mobile/README.md

 use it to the constants

-Locate the `constants.tsx` file from the constants folder:
+Locate and Modify the `constants.tsx` file from the constants folder:

 ```constants.tsx
 const API_URL = {wifi or LAN ip-address}:8000/api;